 The Beauty of Becoming: Growth Through Life’s Changes

-I had a week of quiet tears as I tried to untangle my thoughts about life’s changes and the journeys my grown-up kids are on.
-I was on Facebook, sharing a reel about ducks and time management that my husband sent me to make me smile.
-For some cosmic reason, the 2005 Stanford Commencement Address from Steve Jobs popped up next in the feed.
+I had a week of quiet tears as I thought about life’s changes and the journeys my grown-up kids are on.
+Trying to lighten up, I went to Facebook and watched a few reels.
+The first that came up was about ducks and time management.
+For some unknown reason, the reel that followed the ducks was the 2005 Stanford Commencement Address from Steve Jobs..

 Man holding a book with Steve Jobs picvture